bitovi/academy/src/technology-consulting/6-building-rapport.md

 Building long-term relationships with clients is essential for sustained success in consulting.
 Strong, lasting relationships lead to repeat business, referrals, and a more stable client base.
 Here are strategies for fostering and maintaining long-term relationships:

 - **Network:** Connect with clients on professional social platforms like LinkedIn.
 Engage with their posts, share relevant content, and keep communication lines open.
-- **Client community:** Encourage our clients to join our Discord where they can network with each other and share experiences.
+- **Client community:** Encourage your client to join Bitovi’s Discord where they can network with each other and share experiences.
 This can enhance your value proposition and keep you connected.
 - **Follow up:** Keep in touch even after the project ends to maintain the relationship and set the stage for future projects.
 - **Ask for feedback:** Encourage clients to provide feedback on what worked and what could be improved.